byronskout/Shopper/README.md

 <h3>Styling:</h3>

-Material-UI and styled-components for the design.
+CSS, styled-components, Material UI for the styling.